adeniraf/adeniraf/README.md

-### •👋🏾 Hi, my name is Fiyinfoluwa Adeniranye.
+### •👋🏾 Hi, my name is Fiyin.
-### •👨🏾‍🎓 I'm a Computer Engineering Graduate from Trinity College, Dublin!
+### •👨🏾‍🎓 I'm a FullStack Web and App Developer and a Computer Engineering Graduate from Trinity College, Dublin!
-### •🤩 I'm passionate about Data Science, Machine Learning/Artificial Intelligence and Software Development!
+### •🤩 I'm passionate about Software Development, Data Science, Machine Learning/Artificial Intelligence!
-### •👨🏾‍💻 I'm proficient in Python, C/C++, JavaScript.
+### •👨🏾‍💻 I'm proficient in Python, C/C++, JavaScript/TypeScript.
-### •📖 I'm currently learning the MERN Stac!
 ### •📫 You can reach me via email: adeniraf@tcd.ie
 ### •📲 And you can connect with me on LinkedIn: (https://www.linkedin.com/in/fiyin-adeniranye/)